Anthony Smith MEng CEng MIMechE

 Responsibilities: I laminated carbon fibre composite rear wings that were supplied to Lotus Cars.
 My work here gave me an appreciation of the practical application of composites.

 Honda R&D Europe, UK (HRE-UK), Swindon [Jun 2005 – Sep 2005 (3 month post-grad placement)]

 Department: Design Office | Primary Role: Development Engineer | Hours: 35+ per week

-Responsibilities: I assisted colleagues in benchmark testing a range of vehicles with analysis of various chassis responses to advise on how the company could improve ride and handling.
+Responsibilities: I assisted colleagues in benchmark testing a range of vehicles with analysis to improve ride and handling.
 I also undertook technical research in the field of electronic stability control.

 Software Experience: Post-processing raw test data using Matlab-Simulink